 - Tipping with cash is typically frowned upon

 2. When Your Handyman Is an Employee

-If your handyman is the employee of a company, then it is much more common to tip, but it is not expected, nonetheless.
-If you think that your handyman did a phenomenal job, then tip them.
-Unlike tipping at a restaurant, you are not expected to tip based on percentage, since that can be in extremely high cost depending on the job.
+If your handyman is an employee of a company, it is much more common to tip, but it is not expected, nonetheless.
+If you think your handyman did a phenomenal job, tip them.
+Unlike tipping at a restaurant, you are not expected to tip based on a percentage since the cost can be too high depending on the job.